DeepL Glossary Sync

 If you are using the DeepL Machine Translation Engine (MTE) to have your content translated, then you can take advantage of this advanced feature.
 You can create glossary terms to consistently translate domain-specific terminology.
 Similar to how the Glossary feature is used when sending content to be translated by humans, this feature is designed to give you a way to identify key terminology in your source language and communicate how you want that terminology to be translated in your target languages by the DeepL MTE.

-When DeepL is translating the content in your phrases, if it finds a glossary term in a source phrase it will translate that term using the translation specified in the glossary.
+When DeepL is translating the content in your phrases, if it finds a glossary term in a source phrase, it will translate that term using the translation specified in the glossary.
 This is very helpful for content like brand names, product names, and industry-specific terminology (you can see some examples in the Glossary help page).

 Enable DeepL Glossary Sync

-1. Navigate to the Languages page.
+- Navigate to the Glossary page.

-If you have yet to enable the feature, you would see the "DeepL Glossary Sync is not enabled" message above your list of glossary terms.
+If you have yet to enable the feature, you would see the DeepL Glossary Sync is not enabled message above your list of glossary terms.

 How it Works